-Service Providers gave direct feedback on the gaps in service they've noticed (1).
-"Transportation and mental health."
-"Service to unincorporated areas."
+"Service to Service Providers gave "Transportation unincorporated areas." and mental direct feedback on health."
+"More funding." the gaps in service they've noticed (1).
+"They all intertwine "Remote areas are not easy for food in some way and vendors to reach." affect one another."

-"More funding."

-"Remote areas are not easy for food vendors to reach."

 "Transportation needs."